Data-driven multiscale modeling for correcting dynamical systems: Introduction

-In this work we examine the impact of decomposing the problem of predicting subgrid forcings into prediction problems across scales.
-The problem of learning subgrid forcing is inherently multiscale; the subgrid dynamics which must be restored represent the impact of the subgrid and resolved scales on each other.
-Closure models for climate are designed to be resolution-aware \cite{jansen19}, but even so existing deep learning subgrid models do not explicitly leverage the interactions between scales, leaving it to the neural networks to implicitly learn these relationships.
-Explicitly including this structure as part of a deep learning approach may help regularize the learned closure models and support learning in regimes with limited training data or in the presence of underlying uncertainty.
-We explore the impact of this decomposition, providing proof of concept results illustrating the potential of imposing this prediction structure on a simple fully-convolutional neural network closure model.
+The problem of predicting these forcings is inherently multiscale; the subgrid dynamics which must be restored represent the impact of the subgrid and resolved scales on each other.
+Closure models for climate are designed to be resolution-aware~\cite{jansen19}, but even so existing deep learning subgrid models do not explicitly leverage the interactions between scales, leaving it to the neural networks to implicitly learn these relationships.
+Our approach makes these interactions explicit.